 Here are some projects that we think would be natural areas to collaborate on:

-• Layout polymorphism.
+• Representation polymorphism.
 Jane Street is currently in the middle of a multi-year design and implementation effort to create unboxed types in OCaml.
 The key challenge is to integrate types with a variety of runtime representations with type-erasing parametric polymorphism.
 Our solution is to create a system of layouts, where a type is classified by a layout that describes the representation of its values.
 (Layouts are similar to kinds in other languages.)
 However, we now must confront the next problem: how to get functions to be polymorphic over layouts, not just types; such functions would need to be able to work on values with a variety of runtime representations.
 Achieving this goal without sacrificing efficiency (and without doing any runtime code generation) is a challenge; our initial approach includes an analysis of the user’s program to identify statically known values, which can be used to specialize layout-polymorphic functions at compile time.
 A visiting researcher might flesh out (or replace!) this design and could lead the implementation and deployment of this large new feature, alongside writing up and submitting the work for peer-reviewed publication.

 We expect this position to be based in our New York office, supervised by Dr. Richard Eisenberg, though we would also be happy to hear from compelling applicants who would work in our London office.